Ellie Goulding: 2009–2011: Lights and Bright Lights

-Goulding toured in support of Lights and supported Passion Pit in March 2010 and John Mayer during his British tour in May 2010.
-During the summer she performed at a number of festivals.
-On 29 May she performed at the Dot to Dot Festival in Bristol.
-She performed a set on 25 June at the Glastonbury Festival 2010 on the John Peel Stage.
-Her third EP was a live recording of part of her set at the iTunes Festival 2010.
-The whole set was ultimately included as bonus content on the iTunes version of Bright Lights.
-She made her T in the Park debut on 11 July.
-In early 2011, she recorded an original song for the film Life in a Day.
-Ellie Goulding was on Rolling Stones annual hot list in February 2011.
-In February 2011, she returned to the Brit Awards where she was nominated for Best British Female and Best British Breakthrough Act but lost out to Laura Marling and to Tinie Tempah.

-In April 2011, Goulding played live at the Coachella Valley Music and Arts Festival.
-She also made her American television debut on Jimmy Kimmel Live! on 7 April 2011 performing "Starry Eyed".
-She appeared as the musical guest on the 700th episode of the Saturday Night Live, broadcast 7 May 2011 and hosted by Tina Fey.
-She performed at the wedding reception of Prince William and Kate Middleton on 29 April 2011, and performed what she recalled as "about 14 songs", including her cover of "Your Song".
+In January 2011, it was announced that the title track from Lights would serve as the second single from Bright Lights.
+The single reached on the UK singles chart and became Goulding's first song to chart in the United States, as well as her highest-charting song to date, peaking at on the US Billboard Hot 100.
+In early that year, she also recorded an original song for the film, Life in a Day.
+In February, Rolling Stone listed Goulding on at annual hot list, and the same month, she returned to the Brit Awards where she was nominated for Best British Female and Best British Breakthrough Act but lost out to Laura Marling and to Tempah.
+In April, she played live at the Coachella festival in Indio, California.
+She also made her American television debut on Jimmy Kimmel Live! on 7 April, performing "Starry Eyed", while appearing as the musical guest on the 700th episode of the Saturday Night Live (SNL), broadcast 7 May and hosted by Tina Fey.
+On 29 April, she performed at the wedding reception of Prince William and Catherine Middleton, and performed what she recalled as "about 14 songs", including her cover version of "Your Song".